 The original purpose of anger was to mobilise our nervous system and musculature to defend our physical integrity: to ready us for a fight, essentially, by increasing the heart rate, raising blood pressure and blood sugar levels, and diverting resources from the internal organs to the muscles.
 When we get angry, we breathe faster (and more shallowly), blood flows to our face and limbs, our bodies tense and we may start to shake and sweat more as our body gets ready for action.
 Adrenal hormones released in anger act specifically to inhibit the secretion of tears and saliva, dilate the pupils, inhibit the ability to hear and create tunnel vision.
 Our eyes stare, our nostrils flare: the senses are sharpened in terms of focusing on the enemy in front of us and blurred or disabled as regards seeing the bigger picture around us.

 Anger may be helpful if someone is actually attacking us physically, or a large predatory animal is about to eat us.
 Then we may need a very short range focus and heightened physical alertness just to survive.
 Sitting down and carefully reviewing what got us into this scrape probably isn’t going to help at that point.
 Adrenalin-charged anger can give us the courage and unexpected strength to fight off a more powerful opponent, or to save the lives of our children when they are threatened (as in the mother bear archetype).
 This is the proper use of anger.
-And it’s a situation most of us in the modern world only encounter once or twice in a lifetime.
+And it’s a situation most of us in the modern world only encounter once or twice in a lifetime, if that.
 99% of the times we get angry, our physical integrity is not under any threat whatsoever.
-Actually, someone just cut into the queue ahead of us, or didn’t look at us in the way we’d have liked, or said something we thought was unkind, that can be enough!
+In reality, someone just cut into the supermarket queue ahead of us, or said something we thought was rude, that can be enough!
 In this case the physiological reactions described above are not only unnecessary, they actively interfere with our meeting our actual needs and tend rather to spiral a conflict out of control.
 Our autonomic nervous system has been tricked into reaction by a stimulus that is no threat at all to our physical safety.
 It may be that such abstract stimuli as get us angry today were not even present in our biological environment when anger evolved as a defence mechanism.
 ‘Being offended’ seems to be quite a recent invention.
 So, what is the nature of those stimuli?

 Righteous anger